Wielding/WieldingLocation/README.md

 Powershell Quick Locations.

-This module adds functions to assist with navigating to common directories quickly with autocompletion.
+This module adds functions to assist with navigating to common directories and files quickly with autocompletion.

 This is a work in progress so it may have breaking changes in each update until it is stable.

+There will be better documentation in the future when this module hits a stable release.

 Quick Start
 -----------